 The Convention on the Transboundary Effects of Industrial Accidents of the United Nations Economic Commission for Europe is also known as 'Industrial Accident Convention', Helsinki Convention or under the abbreviation 'TEIA'.
 It was signed in Helsinki (Finland) on 18 March 1992 and entered into force on 19 April 2000.
 It aims at protecting human beings and the environment against industrial accidents capable of causing transboundary effects and at promoting active international cooperation between the contracting parties before, during and after such accidents.

-Seveso III is the main legislative instrument implementing the TEIA-Convention in EU law.
+The Seveso-III-Directive (2012/18/EU) is the main legislative instrument implementing the TEIA-Convention in EU law.

 For more information on the TEIA Convention please consult the UNECE website.

 UNEP: Flexible Framework on Accident Prevention and Preparedness guidance

 The United Nations Environmental Programme (UNEP) is leading the international 'Flexible Framework Initiative for Addressing Chemical Accident Prevention and Preparedness' which promotes chemical accident prevention and preparedness (CAPP) primarily in fast growing economies and developing countries.

 For more information please consult the UNEP CAPP website.

 The Organisation for Economic Cooperation and Development (OECD) programme on chemical accidents addresses three major areas: